 As a scientific organisation all of our decision making is underlined by the scientific method: asking a question, conducting research, analysing the data and reporting these results.

-We also follow Lawton's: Making Space for Nature (2010) ethos, which states we must work together focusing on landscape-scale conservation, providing bigger, better and more joined up ecological networks for wildlife to survive the changing climate.
-Improving the condition of essential stepping stone habitats between core nature reserves.
+We also follow Lawton's: Making Space for Nature (2010) ethos, which states that we must work together focusing on landscape-scale conservation; providing bigger, better and more joined up ecological networks for wildlife to survive the changing climate.
+This includes improving the condition of essential stepping stone habitats between core nature reserves.

-Any decisions made are overseen by the Conservation Committee - a team of highly qualified expertise in wildlife conservation, using both their knowledge and evidence to move forward on any decisions the Trust makes.
+Any decisions made are overseen by the Conservation Committee - a team of highly qualified experts in wildlife conservation - using both their knowledge and evidence to move forward on any decisions the Trust makes.